ganrad/aks-aspnet-sqldb-rest/README.md

     You have now tested the Claims API microservice locally on this VM.
 Press Control-C to exit out of the command (docker run ...) and get back to the terminal prompt.

 6. Update the **appsettings.json** file.
-Push the updated source code to your GitHub repository.

     In this step, we will reset the values for *User ID*, *Password* and *Azure SQL Server prefix* with variable tokens in the *appsettings.json* file.
 These values will be injected in the Claims API build (CI) pipeline in Azure DevOps in Section [F].

     In the Linux VM terminal window, edit the **appsettings.json** file using **vi** or **nano** editor and substitute variable tokens (highlighted in yellow) as shown in the screenshot below.
+Save this file.

     ![alt tag](./images/C-01.PNG)

+7. Commit the updated source code to your GitHub repository.

     Commit and push the application source code to your GitHub repository.

-Follow the instructions in the command snippet below.
+    Refer to the command snippet below.
     ```
     # Configure the remote GitHub repository
     $ git remote set-url origin git@github.com:ganrad/aks-aspnet-sqldb-rest.git